Ping i525 vs i210: What Are the Differences?

 Feel and Sound

-The i525 provides a solid feel and sound at impact, with a soft but powerful feel that is preferred by better players.
+The i525 provides a solid feel and sound at impact.

 The multi-material construction helps to dampen vibration and create a smooth feel at impact, while the tungsten toe weight helps to produce a solid and powerful sound.